2020-08-17 22:24:01

 - Set the text file property

-. - Add a new class to the Test project called
+Copy to Output DirectorytoCopy if newer. - Add a new class to the Test project called

-. - Add the following code to the class:
+MonthlyRepaymentCsvData. - Add the following code to the class:

-namespace Loans.Tests { public class MonthlyRepaymentCsvData { public static IEnumerable GetTestCasess(string csvFileName) { var testCases = new List<TestCaseData>(); var csvLines = System.IO.File.ReadAllLines(csvFileName); foreach (var line in csvLines) { string[] values = line.Replace(" ", "").Split(','); var principal = decimal.Parse(values[0]); var interestRate = decimal.Parse(values[1]); var termInYears = int.Parse(values[2]); var expectedRepayment = decimal.Parse(values[3]); testCases.Add(new TestCaseData(principal, interestRate, termInYears, expectedRepayment)) } return testCases; } } }
+namespace Loans.Tests { public class MonthlyRepaymentCsvData { public static IEnumerable GetTestCasess(string csvFileName) { var testCases = new List<TestCaseData>(); var csvLines = System.IO.File.ReadAllLines(csvFileName); foreach (var line in csvLines) { string[] values = line.Replace(" ", "").Split(','); var principal = decimal.Parse(values[0]); var interestRate = decimal.Parse(values[1]); var termInYears = int.Parse(values[2]); var expectedRepayment = decimal.Parse(values[3]); testCases.Add(new TestCaseData(principal, interestRate, termInYears, expectedRepayment)) } return testCases; } } } - Add a test method that will use this test data.

 [Test] [TestCaseSource(typeof(